jostarlink/slackbot-api-docs/Documentation/sending_messages.md

  ![A mirror bot!](sending-messages-mirror.png)

  #Updating and Deleting messages
   Slack gives us the ability to update and delete our messages.
-Each message has a `ts` (short for timestamp), which the identifier of messages.
+Each message has a `ts` (short for timestamp), which is the identifier of messages.

  Message instances also have `update` and `delete` methods for ease of use.